clairecarlin/home-env/README.md

 `pkg-config --variable pc_path pkg-config` will show you the path being used.
 For me `export PKG\_CONFIG\_PATH=...` didn't work.
-I had to add r/w for group permissions on the pkgconfig folder where jansson.pc was installed and tried installing from yum `yum install libjansson #maybe devel`.
+I had to add r/w for group permissions on the pkgconfig folder where jansson.pc was installed and tried installing from yum `yum install jansson-devel`.
 I need to refine this process.
 - Download the desired emacs version found https://ftp.gnu.org/pub/gnu/emacs/.
 26.3 seems to work
 - `tar -zxvf emacs-VERSION.tar.gz`
 - `cd emacs-VERSION`